zetifinance/main-website-2023-fork/content/pages/our-tech.md

     main:
       heading: Our platform
-      rich_editor: Zeti is underpinned by Zeti Hub, a robust, proprietary technology platform, which is helping us to digitally transform automotive finance.
+      rich_editor: Zeti is underpinned by Zeti Hub, a robust, proprietary technology platform, which is helping to digitally transform automotive finance.
   - type: grid
     variant: card
     columns: Three